hidden treasures of Drake Bay, Costa Rica with Tracie "The Bug Lady" .

 are closely related.
 Adults normally measure between 108 and 175

-In Costa Rica, individuals have lived as long as 20 years.
+Salamanders are extremely long lived and in Costa Rica some have lived as long as 20 years.
 In one

 study group, males did not even reach sexual maturity until they

 were six years old and females at twelve years of age!
 This is

 species of lungless salamanders are able to breed within six months

 to three and a half years of hatching.

 complex courtship rituals to attract females.
 Male salamanders don't call

 in an attempt to attract a mate, so courtship is a proactive venture.

 ritualistic dances, and caressing.
 Each